PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 In my daily work I've created numourous times a (semi-)manual Hub & Spoke topology for Testing, (Self)Training, Demo or Reproduction purposes.
 I've always done this in multiple ways, like: PowerShell scripts, Azure CLI, ARM or Azure Potal GUI.....whatever was the best fit.
 But bottom line: Wathever option is fine by me as long as it has the least amount of effort to build it.

-With that in mind I've created a "Hub & Spoke playground Lab builder" so you'll be able to deploy Hub & Spoke scenario's in notime :) It takes approx. 20min to deploy a 'full option Hub & Spoke' deployment with 2 Spoke VNET's.
+With that in mind I've created a "Hub & Spoke playground Lab builder" so you'll be able to deploy Hub & Spoke scenario's in notime.
+It takes approx. 30min to deploy a 'full option Hub & Spoke' deployment with 2 Spoke VNET's.

 ## Description